-• The size of the queue has a system-wide setting.
+- The backlog queue is a queue used by a server to hold incoming connection requests from clients that have not yet been accepted or processed. - The size of the queue has a system-wide setting.
 In Ubuntu OS, we can check the setting using the following command: